abh80/New-Frontiers/README.md

 # New Frontiers

-A high-precision **astrodynamics and orbital-mechanics library for Scala 3**.
+A high-precision **astrodynamics and orbital-mechanics library for Scala 3** (*subject to change see https://github.com/abh80/New-Frontiers/issues/3*).

 New Frontiers provides the foundational building blocks for spaceflight and astronomy computations — astronomical time scales with attosecond resolution, 3D vector and kinematic